We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 What is sometimes called the Outer Barrier Reef is a must if you fancy doing some nice and easy, entry level scuba diving off Cairns.
 This area includes the reefs on Milln, Flynn, Thetford, Hastings, Briggs, Norman and Saxon.
 All of the low budget liveaboards that we recommend visit the Outer Barrier Reef.

 The reef attracts a multitude of marine life and interesting critters.
-Turtles, white tip reef sharks, groupers and large wrasse are abundant, and in some areas even dolphins are nothing unusual.
+Turtles, white tip reef sharks, groupers and large wrasse are abundant, and in some areas even dolphins and bronze whalers are nothing unusual.

-Coral bommies interspersed with sandy gullies and staghorn thickets make up the typical landscape of the barrier reef and Cairns' dive sites feature excellent positions from where to observe the daily life cycle of the reef.
+Coral bommies interspersed with sandy gullies and staghorn thickets make up the typical landscape of the barrier reef and the Cairns sites feature excellent positions from which to observe the daily life of marine cratures on the reef.
 Surprises from the blue are also common with schooling fish action an ever-present constant.

 The Inner Barrier Reef consists of shallow reefs accessible through shore dives from the islands or day trips.
 We do not offer that area since the quality of the diving isn't as high as the Cairns Outer Barrier Reef or further offshore on the Great Barrier Reef proper.